How does Prometheus work with Grafana in Docker?

 Overall, Prometheus and Grafana together provide a powerful monitoring and visualization solution for Docker environments.
 Prometheus collects metrics, Grafana visualizes them, and together they enable users to gain insights into system performance and troubleshoot issues.

-by ari.olson , a month ago
+by ari.olson , 7 months ago

 @mohammad